Documentation Index

 -

-- You can set a limit price (lower = better deal, but may not fill)
+- You can set a limit price (may not fill immediately, but gives you a better deal)

-- Or use market price (guaranteed to fill immediately)
+- Or use the current market price (fills immediately)

 -

-- How many shares do you want to buy?
+Enter Quantity: How many shares you want to buy

-- System shows total cost: Price × Quantity
+- Total cost is shown: Price × Quantity

 Step 4: Confirm and Place Order